tokkonopapa/WordPress-IP-Geo-Block/_codex/02. FAQ/02/how-to-fix-permission-troubles.md

 The absolute path `/wp-content/plugins/` should be changed according to your site configuration.
-And here's the example directives in `/wp-content/themes/.htaccess` :
+And here's an example directives in `/wp-content/themes/.htaccess` :

 {% highlight text %}
 # BEGIN IP Geo Block